Nanaimo, Parksville & Qualicum Beach

 And the gateway to the Oceanside area is:

 Known as the Harbour City, Nanaimo is Vancouver Island’s second largest city with a beautiful waterfront, wharf, walkways, shops and cafes at the marina.
 Nanaimo also has two major ferry terminals connecting Vancouver Island to the mainland.
-One takes travelers from Duke Point to Tsawwassen, south of Vancouver.
+One takes travellers from Duke Point to Tsawwassen, south of Vancouver.
 The other terminal operates ferries to Horseshoe Bay in West Vancouver.
 Nanaimo Airport is serviced with 11 daily flights from Vancouver by Air Canada.